frnmst/md-toc/docs/markdown_specification.rst

 List item rules
 ---------------

+We are interested in sublists indentation rules for all types of lists, and integer overflows in case of ordered lists.

 - ``github``:

   - https://github.github.com/gfm/#list-items

-  We are interested in sublists indentation rules...

   Ordered list markers cannot exceed ``99999999`` according to the following.
   If that is the case, a ``GithubOverflowOrderedListMarker`` exception